lorderikir/monPlan/README.md

 # Notice(s)
 There are several notice(s) at the moment:
 - We are currently looking for more devs!
 Submit an application here today: https://goo.gl/TO6Z3M
-- We are currently holding on progamming/finding a solution for Course Verification, as we will be talking with _eSolutions_ regarding this matter
+- We are currently holding on progamming/finding a solution for Course Verification, as we will be talking with _eSolutions_ regarding this matter.
-- Our WebScraper has been Open-Sourced! this is avaliable at: https://github.com/MonashUnitPlanner/webScrape/
+- Our WebScraper has been Open-Sourced!
+View it at: https://github.com/MonashUnitPlanner/webScrape/

 # Notice for Devs
 Please note that we are using **Agile** for this project, each sprint will be 1-2 months, with each a meeting in **Slack** before the start of each week and the start/end of each sprint.

-To visit the our sprint(s) visit: https://github.com/MonashUnitPlanner/monPlan/projects/

 Our Slack address is at: https://monplan.slack.com, please contact an admin to have access to our slack, our admins are currently are @lorderikir and @Joshua-Xavier

 ## To Do List
-- [ ] Implement more features within the core-code, e.g. add unit description pop-up modals
-- [X] Implement Summer and Winter Units
-- [X] Test out a node.js API solution, availiable at: https://github.com/MonashUnitPlanner/monPlan-API
-- [ ] Test out an ASP.Net Solution with an SQL connection
+_See https://github.com/MonashUnitPlanner/monPlan/issues/72 for full to-do list_

 # Dependancies List
 - Semantic-ui